goabstract/Awesome-Design-Tools/Sponsorship.md

 While it’s a side project for our [startup](http://flawlessapp.io/feedback), we’d love to keep it constantly updated & improved.
 So we are more than happy **to invite sponsors for supporting us.**

 ## 👌 What will sponsors get?
-* ability to introduce a product to design & development community via Awesome Design Tools GitHub repo and its own site
+* ability to introduce a product to design & development community via Awesome Design Tools [GitHub repo](https://github.com/LisaDziuba/Awesome-Design-Tools) and its [own site](https://flawlessapp.io/designtools)
-* 6 banners slot
+* 6 banners slots
 * promotion at our Twitter accounts & Facebook page

 ## Want to find out more?